g0mb4/DOOMgabooga/README.md

-caveman port of DOOM
+caveman's port of DOOM

 engine: https://github.com/alpinestudios/oogabooga

 DOOM: https://github.com/ozkl/doomgeneric

 ## note
-It needs a .wad file in the root directory (the shareware (doom1.wad) does the job).
+It needs a .wad file in the root directory (the shareware (DOOM1.WAD) does the job).

 Some memory related crashes are expected.